mlz-ictrl/nicos/doc/source/dataapi/index.rst

    The data manager sends exactly these data sets to data sinks where they will be analyzed and handled.

-The data sending depends on the data sink 'settypes' parameter and it can be activated for the different type of data set types.
+Each data sink handles the data sent from the data manager individually.
+It is not only how the data will be treated, but also which type of data set it handles.
+This selection will be done via the :attr:`~DataSink.settypes` parameter of each data sink and can be activated for the different types of data sets.

 These data sets are different for a scan, a subscan, or a single count command.